 Occasional care - 4 hour sessions

-From 4 February, Connie Benn Early Learning Centre in Fitzroy will offer four-hour occasional care sessions at:
+Connie Benn Early Learning Centre in Fitzroy is offering four-hour occasional care sessions.
+Sessions run from:

 - Monday-Friday: 8.30am to 12.30pm

 The program is implemented by experienced qualified Early Childhood educators; this program is designed to stimulate the creativity, growth and development of all who attend.